kenjibailly/Galaxy-Cowboy/README.md

 # Galaxy Cowboy

-A discord bot to create interactive simple polls easily.
+A discord bot to create interactive "When can you meet?" polls easily.

 ![Image of a poll](assets/readme-image.png)